noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 Until now I still have a tangible answer for everything seems fine with or without `COMMIT WORK`.
 After that I did a litter <a href="http://noru.github.io/assets/image/commit.jpg">experiment</a>, and still found what I want.
 Then a word called “All or Nothing” comes into my mind.

-Quote for <a href="http://en.wikipedia.org/wiki/Database_transaction">Wikipedia</a>.:
+Quote from <a href="http://en.wikipedia.org/wiki/Database_transaction">Wikipedia</a>.:

-> Transactions provide an "all-or-nothing" proposition, stating that each work-unit performed in a database must either  complete in its entirety or have no effect whatsoever.
-Further, the system must isolate each transaction from other transactions, results must conform to existing constraints in the database, and transactions that complete successfully must get written to durable storage.
+<pre> Transactions provide an "all-or-nothing" proposition, stating that each work-unit performed in a database must either  complete in its entirety or have no effect whatsoever.
+Further, the system must isolate each transaction from other transactions, results must conform to existing constraints in the database, and transactions that complete successfully must get written to durable storage.</pre>

 Then I started to realize that it may be the reason: